a

 A full-time Title 10 National Guard Military Academy conducted in an academic atmosphere that:

-Upon program completion, Patriot Academy Soldiers are better prepared to meet civilian and military challenges.
+Upon program completion, Patriot Academy Soldiers were better prepared to meet civilian and military challenges.

 For more information, check out our Frequently Asked Questions page.